Outer-Wilds-New-Horizons/new-horizons/README.md

 - Implement all planet features:
 	- Tornados + floating islands
 	- Let any star go supernova
-	- Geysers
 	- Meteors
 	- Pocket dimensions
 	- Timed position/velocity changes
 - Implement custom Nomai scrolls
 - Implement custom translatable writing
-- Destroy planets that fall into a star
-- Add cloaking volumes

 ## Contact
 Join the [Outer Wilds Modding Discord](https://discord.gg/MvbCbBz6Q6) if you have any questions or just want to chat about modding!
 Theres a New Horizons category there dedicated to discussion of this mod.